Berkeley-CS61B/website-sp24/resources/guides/oh/index.md

 ## Simple Office Hours Queue

-As of Wednesday (2/1), we will be phasing in a [new office hours website](https://oh.datastructur.es/) built by one of the members of our course staff, Meshan Khosla.
+We use an [office hours website](https://oh.datastructur.es/) built by one of the members of our course staff, Meshan Khosla.
 The main features for creating a ticket and receiving help are identical to the above, but we will describe how to sign in and additional features below.

-This new office hours queue is still actively being developed.
+This office hours queue is still actively being developed.
 If you have issues or suggestions, please let a member of course staff know or create a post on Ed!

 ### Signing In